munafmd9849/sqlXpowerBI_exam/README.md

 #  DBMS
 A Database Management System (DBMS) is a software system that enables the creation, organization, and management of database, providing controlled access to data while enforcing constrains and maintaining data integrity, security and consistency.

+# models of DBMS

+## ER diagram
+A way to representing the system that we are about to build using pictorial description.

+       my employee works for operation department